 - Waste created by the fish

-Because of the various factors that can cause this problem, if your tank isn’t new, a good place to start is by giving your tank, and all the decorations and filters a good clean (while taking care to ensure good bacteria are maintained in your filter media!)
+Because of the various factors that can cause this problem, if your tank isn’t new, a good place to start is by giving your it, and all the decorations and filters, a good clean (while taking care to ensure beneficial bacteria are maintained in your filter media!)

 If it’s a new tank, you need to let it settle, and should follow careful instructions about how to introduce any new products and fish into your aquarium environment.

 In some cases, this may eliminate the problem without having to go through any further steps.
 If you manage to solve it early on, just pay attention to what you’re putting in the aquarium and how often you clean it out properly to try and stop the cloudiness returning.

 Make Sure Your Filters are Working Properly

 Effective filters are essential in maintaining a healthy fish tank, and if your water is cloudy, it could be an indication that they’re no longer working properly.

 It’s important to maintain and clean your filters when you clean your tank, to make sure they’re working to the best of their ability.
 One common issue with mechanical filters is the pad/sponge can become clogged with debris.

 You could clean the sponge using tap water, but it’s ill-advised to do so.

 To help maintain a good level of healthy bacteria from your tank’s natural cycles, it’s recommended you rinse your filter media during a routine water changing session with old water removed from the tank.
 This will avoid chemicals in tap water killing the bacteria you want and need.